alphagov/search-api/config/schema/README.md

    the same format as the top-level field definitions in the file (and could even be recursive).

-## Document types
+## Elasticsearch document types

 Documents in an elasticsearch index have a type, and each type may have very different configuration.
+We call this type "elasticsearch type" to differentiate with the `document_type` used by GOV.UK to describe types of pages.

 We define a  basic configuration which is used across all document types, and additional configuration for each document type is then merged with this.

-The basic configuration is defined in a `base_document_type.json` file.
+The basic configuration is defined in a `base_elasticsearch_type.json` file.
-Document types are defined in the `document_types` directory, with the additional configuration for each type being defined by a JSON file in that directory.
+Document types are defined in the `elasticsearch_types` directory, with the additional configuration for each type being defined by a JSON file in that directory.

-The document type files contain JSON object with the following keys:
+The files contain JSON object with the following keys:

  - `fields`: An array of field names which are allowed in documents of this type.
 The field names must be defined in the `field_definitions.json` file.